Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Evolution of protostellar systems

-There is yet another mode of protostar formation through the interaction of spiral arms around PS1.
-Since a spiral arm has larger rotational velocity in the inner region, it collide with spiral arm(s) in outer region.
-The gas at the colliding interface between two spiral arms is compressed and becomes gravitationally unstable.
-Fig. \ref{fig:snapshots_acc_int} shows that spiral arms ARM1 and ARM2 collide with each other and produce a dense blob.
-The blob eventually becomes self-gravitating, and a protostar PS3 forms at $t_* = 130$ yr for {\tt HAZ-4}.
-Following \citet{Takahashi16} and \citet{Inoue18}, we calculate the Toomre $Q$ parameter $Q = \cs \kappa / \pi G \Sigma$, where $\kappa$ is the epicyclic frequency here estimated as $2\Omega$ and $\Sigma$ is the gas surface density.
-We integrate $\cs$, $\Omega$, and $\Sigma$ in the direction of angular momentum vector of the inner disc defined as the region with densities $\nH > 10^{14} \ \percc$. \citet{Takahashi16} suggest that fragmentation along spiral arms in an accretion disc occurs with $Q < 0.6$.
-The lower panels of Fig. \ref{fig:snapshots_acc_int} show that $Q$ is marginally small, $Q \simeq 0.6$, on ARM1 and ARM2.
+Fig. \ref{fig:snapshots_acc_int} shows the formation of a protostar through the process of INT for {\tt HAZ-4}.
+The spiral arms ARM1 and ARM2 collide with each other and produce a dense blob.
+The blob eventually becomes self-gravitating, and a protostar PS3 forms at $t_* = 130$ yr.
+To confirm the criterion for the fragmentation of spiral arms \citep[Eq. \ref{eq:Q};][]{Takahashi16, Inoue18}, we calculate the Toomre $Q$ parameter in ARM1 and ARM2.
+The lower panels of Fig. \ref{fig:snapshots_acc_int} show that $Q$ is initially around the critical value 0.6 on ARM1 and ARM2.
 After the two arms collide, $\Sigma$ becomes larger by an order of magnitude.
-Then, the locally estimated $Q$ is below 0.6; the dense region grows to a separate protostar PS3.
-DF through interaction of spiral arms are studied by \citet{Inoue20}.
-They perform detailed analysis of time evolution of spiral arms using an analytic model and direct simulations, to define the conditions for fragmentation.
+Then, the minimum value of $Q$ becomes below 0.6, and the dense region grows to a protostar PS3.
+DF through INT have been studied by \citet{Inoue20}.
+They perform a detailed analysis of the time evolution of spiral arms using an analytic model and direct simulations to define the conditions for fragmentation.

-\subsection{Destruction of protostars}
+\subsubsection{Destruction of protostars}

-Although at most 26 protostars form in an accretion disc in the first few hundred years, only 2--5 protostars survive after the distruction processes of protostars.
-Fig. \ref{fig:snapshots_acc_H0611_Z-9} shows the result of our run {\tt HBZ0}; more than 20 protostars form within 50 yr in the accretion disc with a high accretion rate ($\simeq 0.04 \ \Msunyr$ at $t_* \simeq 40$ yr).
-Most of the protostars merge with the massive protostars PS2, PS13, and PS20, and only the three massive protostars survive at $t_* = 50$ yr.
-There are a few characteristic destruction processes: dissolution of protostars into ISM (DIS), mergers (MER), and TDEs.
-Tables \ref{tab:PSs_HA} and \ref{tab:PSs_HB} show the time $t_{\rm dest}$ and path of destruction.
-We discuss each process in detail.
+The destruction of protostars is an important process to regulate the number of protostars.
+Fig. \ref{fig:snapshots_acc_H0611_Z-9} shows that, for {\tt HBZ0}, more than 20 protostars form within 50 yr because of a high accretion rate ($\simeq 0.04 \ \Msunyr$ at $t_* \simeq 40$ yr).
+Most of the protostars merge with the massive protostars PS2, PS13 and PS20, and only the three massive protostars survive at $t_* = 50$ yr.
+We find the three characteristic destruction processes: dissolution of protostars into ISM (DIS) mergers (MER) and TDEs.
+Tables \ref{tab:PSs_HA} and \ref{tab:PSs_HB} show the destruction time $t_{\rm dest}$ and path of each protostar.
+We show examples of MER and TDE in this section.